AlasdairAnderson/CodecademyProjects/FullStackDev/TeaCozy/README.md

 The goals of this project is to use the flexbox model to customise the layout of the website.
 This included the uses of multple flexbox properites such as:

-<code>felx-basis:, flex-wrap:, justify-content: align-items:, align-content:, flex:
+<code>felx-basis:, flex-wrap:, justify-content: align-items:, align-content:, flex:</code>